ou524u/Open-Rayzer/README.md

 - [x] Sample config files
 - [x] Config files for training on RealEstate10k and DL3DV
 - [x] Release of pre-processed DL3DV chunks (~145 GB)
+> *Note: Please do not rely on this, as it may be incomplete.*
 - [ ] Investigate and address the performance gap with the original paper

 ---